 4. Hang out on pedestrian-only King Street West during the festival

-For the first time ever, King Street West will be blocked off to traffic over the opening weekend of TIFF from September 4th to 7th.
+For the second year King Street West will be blocked off to traffic over the opening weekend of TIFF from September 10th to 13th.
 And in true TIFF fashion, it’s more than just a street closure – organizers have curated a wide array of unique experiences and activities to supplement the traditional film festival’s offerings.